Sólheimajökull 3-Hour Glacier Hike

 Live life to the fullest with this exhilarating glacier hiking tour up one of most magnificent features of the South of Iceland, the mighty Sólheimajökull glacier.
 This expedition is the perfect opportunity for those who want to combine stunning natural landscapes with adventures hiking on glacial ice mixed with volcanic ash and feel like you have landed on the moon

-✓ Hike on Sólheimajökull Glacier, ✓ Views of Ice Formations, ✓ Small Group Experience, … and more
+✓ Hike on Sólheimajökull Glacier ✓ Views of Ice Formations ✓ Small Group Experience

 Are you ready for the adventure?

 Welcome to the moon!
 Join this tour to see and experience natural wonders that are almost almost out of this world!
 Sólheimajökull is an outlet of Mýrdalsjökull, the 4th biggest glacier in Iceland.
-It is known for being the glacier of fire and ice because of all the ashes covering and mixing up with glacial ice, like dragon ice from Game of Thrones.
+It is known for being the glacier of fire and ice because of all the ashes covering and mixing up with ice, like dragon ice from Game of Thrones.
 Underneath lies the active volcano Katla, which erupted last time in 1918.

-You will stay 60 to 90 minutes on the ice itself and see lots of crevasses, deep cracks in the surface of the glacier, and so called moulins, often vertical shafts in the ice which are formed by melting water finding it’s way into fissures and cracks.
+You will stay around 1h30 hour on the ice itself and see lots of crevasses, deep cracks in the surface of the glacier, and so called moulins, often vertical shafts in the ice which are formed by melting water finding it’s way into fissures and cracks.
 In the beginning of the walk you will be aware of lots of ash on the ice.
 Since we have volcanos under every glacier in Iceland it is common that eruptions leave big amounts of volcanic deposit right on the glacier.
 This ash is shaping the landscape of the glacier.